Doezer/Restcord/README.rst

 Restcord is a Python wrapper for the Discord API, but without using WebSockets.
 This is for people who only want to make requests to the api without having a full-fledged bot.

-It was originally developed by JustMaffie.
+It was originally developed by JustMaffie, I (Doezer) modified it to make it work with last version of API.

 Breaking Changes
 ~~~~~~~~~~~~~~~~